Assessment one: Case study

 Source

 Australia Post.
 2022.
 “Australia Post Welcomes Release of Inaugural Indigenous Employment Index.”
-Australia Post. https://newsroom.auspost.com.au/article/australia-post-welcomes-release-of-inaugural-indigenous-employment-index.
+Media release, June 2, 2022. https://newsroom.auspost.com.au/article/australia-post-welcomes-release-of-inaugural-indigenous-employment-index.

 Why use it?
 This media release details the projects Australia Post is undertaking in its commitment to its Reconciliation Action Plan, including employment targets and professional development projects, the Traditional Place Names project and other partnerships.
 While few specific details about these initiatives are provided, you can use this source together with other examples (and ideas and information from Lists A and B) to address Question 2.